 It’s so much easier for people to like you and trust you when they meet you in person.
 So while you might not have as big of a reach this way, your connections will be deeper and the likelihood of doing business much greater.

 These are the tactics I decided to focus on for my business:

 - Create a well-designed, mobile friendly, fast loading website.

 - Regularly create high quality content on my blog, and make it easy to share.

 - Commit to a set of keyword phrases and topics and create content relative to those keywords.
-My topics are all related to building a successful website.
+My topics are all related to building successful websites for small local businesses.

-- Promote my content on social media sites, focusing on Facebook, LinkedIn, and Google+.
+- Promote my content on social media sites, focusing on Facebook and LinkedIn.

-- Create social media and directory profiles on Facebook, LinkedIn, Google my Business/Google +, Pinterest, Twitter, Yellow Pages, White Pages.
+- Create social media and directory profiles on Facebook, LinkedIn, Google my Business, Pinterest, Twitter, Yellow Pages, White Pages.

-- In-person tactics include attending WordPress meetups, networking events through the NW Ladies in Business group, speaking at WordCamp, and finding other opportunities to speak/teach.
+- In-person tactics include attending WordPress meetups, networking events, volunteering at WordCamp, and finding other opportunities to speak/teach.

 Step 3 – Measure your effectiveness